martinsam/cozy-dev-docs/source/clientsideapp.md

 document.querySelector('.send').addEventListener('change', onSendChanged);
 ```

-So we add a field to our html page and an event handler, when the user
+So we add a field to our html page and an event handler. when the user
-write something in the field, the function `onSendChanged` is called and we are going to create a contact with this name.
+writes something in the field, the function `onSendChanged` is called and we are able to create a contact with its name.

 ```javascript
 function onSendChanged(){